knokko/np-schedulability-analysis/include/reconfiguration/docs.md

 jobs always use their WCET.

-It starts by creating a copy of the problem, called the *adapted problem*, and changing the BCET of all jobs to their WCET, and also change their best-case arrival times to their worst-case arrival times.
-It will then call `State_space<Time>::explore` to check whether the *adapted problem* is schedulable.
+It starts by creating a copy of the problem, called the *adapted problem*, and changing the BCET of all *interesting* jobs to their WCET, and also change their best-case arrival times to their worst-case arrival times.
+To determine which jobs are *interesting*, it will explore the graph with a reconfiguration agent that tracks which jobs are taken between the start of the exploration, and the nodes where deadlines are missed.
+Any job that is taken anywhere before a deadline miss, is deemed *interesting*.
+After making all *interesting* jobs pessimistic, it will call `State_space<Time>::explore` to check whether the *adapted problem* is schedulable.
 If not, it will give up (and the program will try the next strategy).

 If the *adapted problem* is schedulable, the strategy knows that the problem can be made schedulable by simply assuming pessimistic execution times and arrival times.
 I could simply tell the user to